Skip to main content

 Key Secondary Endpoints

-• Major bleeding or thrombotic events at 28 days
+• Major bleeding events at 28 days

 Participant Characteristics